How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 Dealers are human.
 They make mistakes.
 Before you leave the dealership or accept delivery of the paperwork, you need to audit the document.
 Once you write on an MCO, correcting it is a nightmare that often requires the dealer to order a duplicate from the factory (which can take weeks).

-Check the Security Features:
+Check the security features:

 A real MCO feels like money.
 It has intaglio borders, watermarks, and visible fibers.
 If it looks like a photocopy on standard printer paper, question it immediately.
+Hold it to the light: you should see a watermark embedded in the paper, not printed on top of it.

 Verify the VIN:

 Walk over to the vehicle.
 Look at the VIN plate on the dashboard or the stamped VIN on the frame (for trailers/UTVs).
 Read the VIN on the MCO character by character.
+The 17-character VIN never contains the letters I, O, or Q, so any of those on your MCO is a clerical error to fix before signatures land.

 Real-World Scenario: We had a client buy a $40,000 UTV.
 The dealer swapped two digits on the MCO.
 The client mailed it to us, and we had to send it back.
 The client couldn’t ride for 6 weeks while the dealer scrambled to get a corrected document from Polaris.

-Check the Dealer Assignment:
+Check the dealer assignment:

 On the back of the MCO, there is a section called “First Assignment.”
 The dealer must sign this.
 If the dealer hasn’t signed it, the chain of ownership is broken.
 You cannot sign for the dealer.
+The signing party must be an authorized agent of the dealership, with their printed name, title, and dealer license number filled in.
+A scrawled signature alone is not enough in Florida or Texas.

 ↑ Back to contents